 If a pattern is not in stock, we can place a custom order at no additional charge.
 There is a 5-meter minimum.

-Lead times for custom orders vary according to the time of year.
-Current lead time is 16 weeks.
+Lead times for custom orders vary according to the time of year: October to March 8-12 weeks, April to September 12-16 weeks.

 Our fabrics are printed on bolts that range from 5 to 10 meters.
 If you need more than 10 meters, your order will be printed on multiple bolts with the cuts to be determined by you.
 For example, an order for 35 meters might be printed on five 7-meter bolts.

 Newly printed fabrics require special care.
 The first few washings should be done by hand to avoid tinting the background fabric with the excess dye.
 Each wash releases dye into the water, especially with dark prints of indigo, olive, and madder red.
-The trick is to avoid releasing too much dye at one time.
+One should avoid releasing too much dye at one time.

-Change the water as often as necessary.
+Change the water as it becomes colored.
 Avoid wringing or spinning.